Last Updated on September 1, 2024 by Maged kamel

 The present value=100/(1.10)^1=$90.901, when the cash flow =$100 at time =2 year, the present value=100/(1.10)^1=$82.6446 and etc.

 The first item is I value $c$3.
-While the second item, A5, is Time in Years, the third item is B5, which is cash flow value at the year.
+The second item, A5, is Time in Years.
+The third item is B5, which is the cash flow value for the year.

 For the IRR directly, we made trial and error to get a closer value to the IRR and then check the value that approaches zero.